-An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=155
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=155

 6.1 It's a Process: Seven Steps to Successful Selling

 • Explain the role of the seven steps of the selling process.